Beyond Shared Vocabulary: Increasing Representational Word Similarities across Languages for Multilingual Machine Translation: Experiments and Results

-Table~\ref{table-1} summarizes the results on the OPUS-4 dataset.
-The weighted sum represents the left multiplication of a graph matrix over the embedding table as described in Equation~\ref{eq:05}.
-It is worth noting that even in this setting, for a small backbone, +1.0 and +1.2 BLEU gains are obtained in both directions without introducing any trainable parameters.

-For simplicity, we name our multi-hop message passing based approach \textbf{GraphMerge} and conduct experiments over 1, 2, and 3 hops.
+Table~\ref{table-1} summarizes the results for IWSLT14.
+The \textit{Weighted Sum} represents our most na\"{\i}ve setting, i.e., the left multiplication of a graph matrix\footnote{In practice, for the graph $G$ in the na\"{\i}ve setting, we add an identity matrix $I$ to ensure no loss of information for current words.} over the embedding table as described in Section~\ref{method}.
+It is worth noting that even in this setting, +0.7 average BLEU gains are obtained without introducing any extra trainable parameters.
+For simplicity, we name our graph-based approach \textit{GraphMerge} and conduct experiments for 1, 2, and 3 hops.

-From the comparisons within using a small backbone (Transformer-Small), it can be found that GraphMerge consistently outperforms the baseline by a significant margin.
-Compared with baseline models: 1) the GraphMerge models yield better performance for all language directions; 2) GraphMerge with a 2-hop setting achieves the best results with an average gain of +1.75 BLEU.
-Also for the out-of-English directions, which is often considered the more difficult task, we obtain an improvement of +1.8 BLEU; 3) On the low-resource part, the gain (+2.3 BLEU) is significant.
-It shows the ability to improve low-resource translation, which we assume is due to low-resource word embeddings benefiting from high-resource equivalents, i.e., high-resource representations are transferred to their corresponding low-resource equivalent words.
+It can be seen that GraphMerge consistently outperforms the baseline by a substantial margin: 1) the GraphMerge models yield better performance for all language directions, 2) GraphMerge with a 3-hop setting achieves the best results with an average gain of +2.3 BLEU.
+The largest gain of +3.5 BLEU can be found for into-English translations.
+Also, for out-of-English translation which is often considered the more difficult task, our method obtains an improvement of +1.0 BLEU.

-Similar conclusions can be summarized from the comparison with a bigger model as well, which demonstrates that the gain of our approach is stable and does not stem from the more parameters we introduce.
-An interesting finding is that among the three settings of GraphMerge, 2-hop consistently achieves the best results while 3-hop is the worst.
-We attribute the difference in performance to the quality of the cross-lingual word embeddings.
-A more detailed analysis can be found in Section~\ref{analysis}.
+A noteworthy finding is that as we increase the depth of the GNN from 1-hop to 3-hop, the performance consistently improves for almost all language pairs, resulting in notable gains of 1.6, 1.9, and 2.3 BLEU, respectively.
+We attribute the progressive improvement to the gradual enhancement of the quality of cross-lingual word embeddings.
+A more detailed analysis can be found in Section~\ref{analysis-en-centric}.